 Reading our old reviews is like digging up a time capsule.
 What was I doing back in 2011 when we first wrote up Rubirosa?
 Apparently hanging out in Nolita a lot and using the word “hip” to describe cool things.
 “The Infatuation: Restaurant Reviews From Your Dad.”

-Even though I might not be any more "hip" these days than I was back then, I do like to think that I am at least consistent.
+Even though I might not be any more “hip” these days, I do like to think that I am at least consistent.
 All of the things I wrote about Rubirosa in 2011 are true today.
 This is one of the most consistently excellent Italian restaurants in town.
-It happens to still be pretty "turnt up" too.
-(Let's see how well that one holds up in a few years.)
+It happens to still be pretty “turnt up,” too.
+(Let’s see how well that one holds up in a few years.)